-The Plan is intended to be exercised through a larger multi-agency exercise in the Greater Vancouver Integrated Response Plan Area every 4 years.
+The Plan is intended to be exercised through a larger multi-agency exercise in the Juan de Fuca Integrated Response Plan area every 4 years.
 In addition, smaller drills focusing on one aspect of the Plan should be conducted annually to support and lead up to the 4-year exercise.
 Exercises should be held in different locations throughout the Plan Area to examine possible geographic differences but they should still include all participants from the Plan Area.
-Multi-agency exercises should be planned as a group to facilitate shared objectives.
-Exercises will be planned to test various aspects of the response plan over multiple types of exercises and will consider the capacity, roles and responsibilities of all levels of government in the Plan Area.
+Multiagency exercises should be planned as a group to facilitate shared objectives.
+Exercises will be planned to test various aspects of the response plan over multiple types of exercises and will consider the capacity, roles and responsibilities of all levels of government in the area.